aws/aws-iot-fleetwise-edge/docs/rpi-tutorial/raspberry-pi-tutorial.md

 **Note**

-* AWS IoT FleetWise is in preview release and is subject to change.
-We recommend that you use the service, including the AWS IoT FleetWise Edge Agent software, only with test data, and not in production environments.
 * AWS IoT FleetWise is currently available in US East (N. Virginia) and Europe (Frankfurt).
 * The AWS IoT FleetWise in-vehicle software component is licensed to you under the Amazon Software License.
 You are solely responsible for ensuring such software and any updates and modifications